Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ## Executive Summary

-Salifort Motors is experiencing a high employee turnover rate, leading to operational disruption and increased recruitment and training costs.
-To better understand the issue, the HR team conducted an employee survey to identify factors associated with attrition.

-This project analyzes the survey data to identify the main drivers of employee turnover and build models that predict which employees are most likely to leave.
+Salifort Motors is experiencing elevated employee turnover, creating operational disruption and increased hiring costs.
+This project analyzes employee survey data to identify the key drivers of attrition and develop predictive models that identify employees at risk of leaving.

-After removing duplicate records, 11,991 employee records were included in the analysis.
-Exploratory analysis shows that satisfaction level, tenure, and workload are the strongest factors associated with attrition.
-Clustering analysis further identified three employee segments with very different attrition risks.
+After removing duplicate records, 11,991 employee records were analyzed.
+Exploratory analysis shows that employee satisfaction, tenure, and workload are the strongest factors associated with attrition.
+Clustering analysis further identified three employee segments with very different attrition risk levels.

-Several predictive models were tested, including Logistic Regression, Decision Tree, Random Forest, and XGBoost.
-XGBoost achieved the best performance, with 97% accuracy, an AUC of 0.987, and an F1-score of 0.91 on the test set.
+Several machine learning models were evaluated, including Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+XGBoost achieved the best performance, with 97% accuracy, 0.987 AUC, and an F1-score of 0.91 on the test set.

-These findings help the company better understand employee turnover patterns and support more targeted retention strategies.
+These results provide insights into employee turnover patterns and support more targeted retention strategies.

 ---

 ## Business Problem

-Employee turnover creates substantial costs through recruitment, onboarding, and lost productivity.
-Salifort Motors wants to understand why employees leave and which employees are most at risk of departure so that targeted retention strategies can be implemented.
+Employee turnover generates substantial costs through recruitment, onboarding, and lost productivity.
+Salifort Motors aims to understand why employees leave and which employees are most at risk of departure, enabling more targeted retention strategies.

 This analysis focuses on four key questions:

 1. What employee characteristics are most strongly associated with attrition?
 2. Are there distinct employee groups with different attrition risk profiles?
-3. Can predictive models accurately identify employees likely to leave?
+3. How accurately can employee attrition be predicted using historical data?
-4. What actions could help improve employee retention?
+4. What actions could improve employee retention?

 The dataset contains 14,999 employee records (11,991 after removing duplicates), including satisfaction level, workload metrics, tenure, promotion history, department, and salary level.